 It was noted back in December that Bridgewater is looking for $25 million annually once free agency starts.
-He’s not going to get that from his current Denver Broncos squad.
-Heck, it would be an absolute shock if the former Pro Bowler received anywhere near that from another team given what promises to be a robust trade market at quarterback.
+He’s not going to get that.
+Heck, it would be an absolute shock if the former Pro Bowler received anywhere near that from another team.
 It’s also an open question whether Teddy would even be an upgrade over Wentz.

 - Carson Wentz stats: 62.4% completion, 3,563 yards, 28 total TD, 7 INT, 94.6 rating